Project Guidance for Local Government

 PGP is not built for federal agencies or Fortune 500 contractors.
 It is built for the entities that do the real work of local government.

-Cities and towns managing capital projects, vendor contracts, and public works — without a full PMO staff to govern them.
+Cities and towns managing capital projects, vendor contracts, and public works — without a full PMO staff to run them.

 Counties running multi-department initiatives, grant-funded infrastructure, and complex procurement with council accountability requirements.

-Utility authorities, transit districts, and other special-purpose entities that need serious governance without enterprise-scale overhead.
+Utility authorities, transit districts, and other special-purpose entities that need real structure without enterprise-scale overhead.

 Deployment